Constructing metric spaces from systems of walls: Introduction

 (Here ``quantitatively'' means that the contracting constant depends only on the Morse gauge, not the particular Morse geodesic.)
 The list of spaces covered by Theorem~\ref{introthm:stable} includes CAT(0) spaces \cite{charneysultan:contracting}, injective spaces \cite{sistozalloum:morse}, Garside groups \cite{calvezwiest:morse}, certain small-cancellation groups \cite{zbinden:small}, and weakly modular graphs with convex balls \cite{soergelzalloum:morse}.
 It therefore generalises known results for mapping class groups \cite{kentleininger:shadows,durhamtaylor:convex}, hierarchically hyperbolic groups more generally \cite{abbottbehrstockdurham:largest,haettelhodapetyt:coarse,sistozalloum:morse}, and CAT(0) groups \cite{petytsprianozalloum:hyperbolic}.

-Another application of this universal hyperbolic space $X$, and of the particulars of its construction, is investigated in the appendix, together with Davide Spriano.
+Another application of the hyperbolic core, and of the particulars of its construction, is investigated in the appendix, together with Davide Spriano.
 A \emph{quasimorphism} of a group $G$ is a map $f:G\to\R$ that fails to be a homomorphism by a bounded amount, in the sense that there is some $r$ such that $|f(gh)-f(g)-f(h)|\le r$ for all $g,h\in G$.
-There are two ``trivial'' classes of quasimorphisms, namely the bounded functions and the homomorphisms.
+There are two ``trivial'' classes of quasimorphisms, namely bounded functions and homomorphisms.
 The quotient of the space of quasimorphisms by these trivial classes is denoted $\widetilde{\QM}(G)$; it is intimately related with the second (real) cohomology of $G$.

 For the most part, calculations of $\widetilde{\QM}(G)$ (when it is nontrivial) rely on $G$ acting with some form of properness on some nice metric space (a notable exception where properness is not needed is \cite{capracefujiwara:rank}).
 The main result of the appendix is the following, which has no properness assumption.
 See Theorem~\ref{thm:quasimorphisms}.